MLJ Trust Logo Image

 Scripture

-Therefore, since we have been justified by faith, we have peace with God through our Lord Jesus Christ.
-Through him we have also obtained access by faith into this grace in which we stand, and we rejoice in hope of the glory of God.
-(ESV)
+1Therefore being justified by faith, we have peace with God through our Lord Jesus Christ: 2By whom also we have access by faith into this grace wherein we stand, and rejoice in hope of the glory of God.

 Sermon Description